OpenFuturePlatform/open-api-docs/docs/OPEN-API.md

 Attribute | Type    | Description
 --------- |---------|-----------
-uniqueId | String  | Unique identifier which associated with new generated addresses encryptedPrivateKey | String  | Private key encrypted with OPEN SDK masterPassword | String  | The password which private keys will be decrypted with webhook | String  | Where to send notifications about new incoming transactions timestamp | String  | Current timestamp of client
+encryptedData | String  | Private key encrypted with OPEN SDK masterPassword | String  | The password which private keys will be decrypted with timestamp | String  | Current timestamp of client uniqueId | String  | Unique identifier which associated with new generated addresses webhook | String  | Where to send notifications about new incoming transactions

 ### Import wallet for order
 > To import existing wallet associated with an order use this code: